BoredHackerBlog/LogDetectionLab/README.md

 - create-users.ps1 has more user info

 # bugs
-- IP address in kali does not change through vagrant
+- check commit history to see what i fixed
-- invoke-atomicredteam doesn't get installed on workstation1, AV issue
+- invoke-atomicredteam does get installed on workstation1 but Defender will remove some files.

 # resources i used to help me build this (there could be more that i missed. i had too many tabs open)
 https://github.com/clong/DetectionLab